Jenn-mawia/State-of-Financial-Inclusion-in-East-Africa/README.md

 A total of 23524 individuals were interviewed and univariate, bivariate and multivariate analysis was done on the respective demographic factors on the data thereof.

 # Analysis
-Although all the eight demographic factors were analyzed, only household size, age, gender, relationship with head of household, marital status, level of education, accessibility to a cell phone and type of job showed significant ability to influence an individual towards owning or using a bank account.
+Although all the nine demographic factors were analyzed, only household size, age, gender, relationship with head of household, marital status, level of education, accessibility to a cell phone and type of job showed significant ability to influence an individual towards owning or using a bank account.

 The study therefore concludes these factors are the major demographic factors that drive the regions' individual financial outcomes.